main-institute/-/README.md

 # -

 👁‍🗨
-The following companies are operating under main prime directives protected by main:
+The following companies and institutions are operating under main prime directives protected by main:
 - Den Hague
 - M16
 - BND